-Students utilizing this program/service will demonstrate an ability to:
+- 1. PERSONAL DEVELOPMENT AND RESPONSIBILITY - Students utilizing this program/service will demonstrate an ability to: display habits of intellectual exploration, personal responsibility, and physical well being.

-- · evaluate their knowledge, skills, and abilities.

-- display three components of an effective self-advocate:

-- 1. Self knowledge.

-- 2. Define their own needs.

-- 3. The ability to get what they need.

-- · develop realistic goals.

-- · appreciate the value of feedback.

-- · adapt to challenging situations.

-- recognize that knowledge is the key to self-advocacy.

-- · teach the people around them.
+- develop individual responsibility, personal integrity, and respect for diverse people and cultures. - value and accept people with different cultural and linguistic backgrounds and abilities. - understand ethical issues to make sound judgments and decisions. - 2.
+SELF-AWARENESS, SELF-UNDERSTANDING, AND SELF-ADVOCACY - Students utilizing this program/service will demonstrate an ability to: - evaluate their knowledge, skills, and abilities. - display three components of an effective self-advocate: - i Self knowledge. - ii Define their own needs. - iii The ability to get what they need. - · develop realistic goals. - · appreciate the value of feedback. - · adapt to challenging situations. - · recognize that knowledge is the key to self-advocacy. - · teach the people around them.

-3-SELF-SUFFICIENCY AND INDEPENDENT LEARNING
+3. SELF-SUFFICIENCY AND INDEPENDENT LEARNING

-Students utilizing this program/service will demonstrate an ability to:
+- Students utilizing this program/service will demonstrate an ability to:

 - identify and utilize services, programs, and resources to become life-long learners including, but not limited to:

-- Study/Learning Labs
+- a.
+Study/Learning Labs

-- 2. Supplemental Instruction
+- b.
+Supplemental Instruction

-- 3. Computer-aided tutorials/instruction
+- c.
+Computer-aided tutorials/instruction

-- 4. Learning Communities
+- d.
+Learning Communities

-- 5. Counseling Courses
+- e.
+Counseling Courses

-- 6. Tutorial Assistance
+- f.
+Tutorial Assistance

-- 7. Counseling Services
+- g.
+Counseling Services

-- 8. Special Programs for Student Success
+- h.
+Special Programs for Student Success

-- 9. Admissions and Records
+- i.
+Admissions and Records

-- 10. Business Services
+- j.
+Business Services

-- 11. Financial Aid
+- k.
+Financial Aid

-- 12. Scholarship information
+- I. Scholarship information

-- 13. Career/Transfer Center Resources
+- m.
+Career/Transfer Center Resources